kirbyjp/SVET/theory/glossary.md

 # SVET Master Glossary v1.2.6

-This document serves as the authoritative notation and terminology reference for **Static Vacuum Excitation Theory (SVET)**.
+This document serves as the authoritative notation and terminology reference for **Static Vacuum Exaction Theory (SVET)**.

 ---